Almost all primes satisfy the Atkin-Serre conjecture and are not extremal: Introduction and statement of main results

-Rouse \cite{Rouse} proved for a given non-CM newform $f\in S_{k}^{\mathrm{new}}(\Gamma_0(q))$ of weight $k\geq 4$ that \eqref{eqn:AT} holds for almost all primes $p$ under the generalized Riemann hypothesis for the symmetric power $L$-functions associated to $f$.
+Rouse \cite{Rouse} proved for each non-CM newform $f\in S_{k}^{\mathrm{new}}(\Gamma_0(q))$ of weight $k\geq 4$, that \eqref{eqn:AT} holds for almost all primes $p$, conditional on the generalized Riemann hypothesis for the symmetric power $L$-functions associated to $f$.
 Unconditionally, M. Ram Murty, V. Kumar Murty, and Saradha \cite{MMS} and V. Kumar Murty \cite{VKM} proved that there exists a density one subset of the primes for which $|a_f(p)|\geq (\log p)^{1-\epsilon}$ for any fixed $\epsilon>0$.
 Thus $|a_f(p)|$ cannot be ``too small'' often, but in a much weaker sense than Atkin and Serre predicted.
-Our first result is a noticeable improvement over the unconditional result of Murty, Murty, and Saradha which establishes \eqref{eqn:AT} for almost all primes $p$, provided that the level $q$ of $f$ is squarefree. \begin{theorem} Let $q\geq 1$ be squarefree.
-Let $f\in S_k^{\new}(\Gamma_0(q))$ be a holomorphic normalized cuspidal non-CM newform of even integral weight $k\geq 2$ on $\Gamma_0(q)$ with trivial nebentypus with Fourier expansion \eqref{eqn:Fourier_exp}.
+Our first result establishes \eqref{eqn:AT} unconditionally for almost all primes $p$, a noticeable improvement over the result of Murty, Murty, and Saradha. \begin{theorem} Let

+be a holomorphic normalized cuspidal non-CM newform of even integral weight $k\geq 2$ on $\Gamma_0(q)$ with trivial nebentypus.
 There exists an absolute and effectively computable constant $c_1>0$ such that for $x\geq 3$,

 Thus the set of primes $p$ such that \eqref{eqn:AT} holds at $p$ forms a density one subset of the primes. \end{theorem}